 Navigating Iceland as an English speaker is quite straightforward.
 Most signs and menus are available in English, and locals are generally eager to assist.
 Here are a few tips to enhance your travel experience:

-• Always carry a map (or use Google Map) and familiarize yourself with key Icelandic words and phrases.
+• Always carry a map (or use Google Maps).

 • Don’t hesitate to ask locals for directions or recommendations; they are usually very friendly and helpful.